mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Typically the lifetime of a variable declared inside a function is the duration of a call to that function.
-However, the fact that functions are closures creates an exception.
+However, the fact that functions are closures creates an exception to this.
 For example,

 ```go
 func closureDemo() func() {